 “Freedom of thought and freedom of expression, particularly, freedom of conscience, of philosophical and religious conviction or of worship are guaranteed to everyone.
 Everyone has the right to express and disseminate their ideas freely.

-These freedoms are exercised subject to respect for the law, for the rights of others, for national security and for public order.
+“These freedoms are exercised subject to respect for the law, for the rights of others, for national security and for public order.”

-Any propaganda whose objective or outcome is to elevate one social group above another, or to encourage racial, tribal or religious, hatred is prohibited.”
+“Any propaganda whose objective or outcome is to elevate one social group above another, or to encourage racial, tribal or religious hatred is prohibited.”

-The Department of Faith Based Organizations within the Ministry of Interior is entrusted with promoting dialogue between religious groups and with the Government.
+The Department of Faith Based Organizations (DGC) within the Ministry of the Interior is entrusted with promoting dialogue between religious groups and with the Government.
 It also provides administrative support for these groups as well as monitoring their activities and processing the registration of new religious organizations.

-Religious groups are required by law to register with the government by submitting an application to the Department of Faith Based Organizations, which conducts a security investigation on the group and its members.
-Although no penalty is foreseen for not registering, registered religious groups benefit from government support, including free access to state-run television and radio to provide specifically religious programming.
-Registered religious groups are also exempt from import duties on items such as religious books.
+Religious groups are required by law to register with the Government by submitting an application to the DGC, which conducts a security investigation on the group and its members.
+Although no penalty is foreseen for not registering, registered religious groups benefit from government support, including exemption from property tax on their places of worship and free access to state-run television and radio to provide specifically religious programming.
+Registered religious groups are also exempt from import duties on items such as religious books, the Government also funds pilgrimages abroad for Christians and Muslims.

 Education and children’s rights